kyleomalley/icl/README.md

 - An existing SSH key pair in AWS (e.g., `ssh-dev`)
 - An existing security group in AWS (e.g. `ilo-dev`)
 - An AWS IAM Account with appropriate permissions policy applied.
-    - See `aws-iam-policy-simple.json` example Access Management Policy
+    - See `aws-iam-policy-simple.json` example Access Management Policy.
+This is unlikely to be up-to-date.
     - Configure with: `aws configure`
 ## Setup Instructions